rafiabdul143/Image-weapon-Detection-System/README.md

-🔥🔫 Image Weapon and Fire Detection System using MobileNet 📌 Overview
+🔥🔫 Image Weapon and Fire Detection System using NASA Net 📌 Overview

-This project implements a real-time image classification system that detects weapons (e.g., guns, knives) and fire hazards using the MobileNet algorithm.
+This project implements a real-time image classification system that detects weapons (e.g., guns, knives) and fire hazards using the NASA Net algorithm (Xception-based CNN).
 The system is designed for security monitoring and public safety, where quick and accurate detection is crucial.

-By leveraging deep learning with MobileNet, the system achieves high accuracy while remaining lightweight, making it suitable for edge devices, CCTV surveillance, and mobile platforms.
+By leveraging deep learning with NASA Net, the system achieves high accuracy while maintaining efficient performance, making it suitable for edge devices, CCTV surveillance, and mobile platforms.

 🚀 Features